-From 2014-2016 the Board of Conservators has secured funding from Natural England to deliver FREE educational visits for school-aged children.
-If you would like a guided education session, or for us to plan your lesson around your classroom's curriculum needs, then please contact us.
+The Board of Conservators is happy to host educational visits for school-aged children.
+If you would like a guided education session, or for us to help plan your lesson around your classroom's curriculum needs, then please contact us.

 Here, you can download our education toolkit.
 This toolkit endeavours to equip you, the teacher or community group leader, with all the information that you need to be able to bring young people to Cleeve Common and to help them and you to enjoy and learn from everything the Common has to offer.
 The toolkit aims to highlight Cleeve Common as a fun and safe learning environment where children can experience learning in the outdoors and gain an increased understanding of farming and rural life, conservation, history and geology.